USEPA/workshops/lessons/02_read_in_gis_data.md

 writeOGR(dc_metro_sttn, dsn = "stations.gejson", layer = "dc_metro_sttn", driver = "GeoJSON")
 ```

 Lastly, if you commonly work with geojson files, there is the `geojsonio` package from [rOpenSci](https://ropensci.org/) that provides a number of tools for reading, writing, and converting geojson files.
-It is certainly worth exploring as it provides additiona functionality beyond the `rgdal` toolset.
+It is certainly worth exploring as it provides additional functionality beyond the `rgdal` toolset.

 ## Exercise 2.1
 For this first exercise we will just focus on getting a shapefile read into R.  We will be using the sticky notes I handed out to let me know who needs help and who has finished the exercise.
 Once everyone is done, we will move on.